Cat and Dog Allergies in Port St. Lucie

 Don't Wait to Seek Treatment for Your Pet

 If your pet is scratching themselves raw, do not try to wait them out.
 When they lick and scratch their skin over and over, they damage the protective skin barrier and expose themselves to bacterial infections.
 This only makes the itching worse and leads to a continuous, frenzied cycle of licking and scratching.
-The moment you notice that your pet is uncomfortable, call us.
+The moment you notice that your pet is uncomfortable, call us at (772) 337-8570 or make an appointment.
 We can offer them relief and a chance for their damaged skin to heal.

 Our animal hospital in Port St. Lucie offers many options for diagnosing your pet’s condition and treating it appropriately.
 Keep in mind that they may require a two-tier approach—this means addressing their symptoms and the underlying allergy itself.